top of page

 What the unmeasured gap produces

 Every pattern documented below follows the same structure.
-The individual's reported state diverges from their confirmed state.
+The person's reported state diverges from their confirmed state.
 Decisions are made from the reported position.
 The cost accumulates from the confirmed one.

 PATTERN 1